SysKitTeam/docs-spconsultant/how-to/create-snapshot.md

 This section describes how you can use SPDocKit Snapshot Wizard - Consultant or the PowerShell module to collect SharePoint farm settings and permissions.

-__Please note!__ Adjustments and settings you make when using SPDocKit Snapshot Wizard - Consultant will be saved and used the next time you run it.
-The PowerShell module has no such abilities.
-However, you can copy and save your favorite command with a defined set of parameters in a text file and copy-paste it to PowerShell the next time you want to create a snapshot.

 There are two ways of creating a snapshot for the selected farm (both need to be run on the selected farm).

 ## 1. SPDocKit Snapshot Wizard - Consultant